scott-fuhrmann/Cybersecurity-Project-1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because it enables the installation instructions for the ELK machine to be prepared and reviewed prior to deployment.
-In addition, new ELK machines may be deployed using the same configuration time and again, quickly and consistently.
+In addition, new ELK machines may be deployed using the same configuration time and again, quickly, and consistently.

 The playbook implements the following tasks:
 - Install the Docker engine onto the VM to allow the use of containers